Lattice-Automation/seqfold/README.md

 structs: List[Struct] = fold("GGGAGGTCGTTACATCTGGGTAACACCGGTACTGATCCGGTGACCTCCC")
 print(sum(s.e for s in structs))  # -12.94; same as calc_dg()
 for struct in structs:
-    print(struct) # prints the i, j, dg, and description of each structure
+    print(struct) # prints the i, j, ddg, and description of each structure

 # `dg_cache` returns a 2D array where each (i,j) combination returns the MFE from i to j inclusive
 cache: List[List[float]] = dg_cache("GGGAGGTCGTTACATCTGGGTAACACCGGTACTGATCCGGTGACCTCCC")